-Radiofax (also known as Weatherfax or HF Fax)
+What is Radiofax (aka Weatherfax or HF Fax)?

 Radiofax was used in the 1950s to send weather charts over landlines as well as HF radio.